What is a custom AI solution?

 How is a custom AI solution different from an off-the-shelf AI tool?

-Can you integrate a custom AI solution with ERP, MES, CRM, or existing applications?
+Can you integrate a custom AI solution with ERP, MES, CRM, or existing apps?

-Do you offer a pilot or proof-of-concept for custom AI solutions?
+Do you offer a pilot or PoC for custom AI solutions?

 What data do you need to start a custom AI project?